 What is zucchini?

-At first glance, people often mistook zucchini for a cucumber because of its visual similarities, from the color, shape, and other times, its size.
+At first glance, people often mistake zucchini for a cucumber due to its visual similarities in color, shape, and sometimes size.
 Zucchini is a fruit, but most people misinterpret it as a vegetable, and one factor is its vibrant green color.
 In contrast to its bright outer color, its inner part is light in color.

-Zucchini belongs to the Cucurbita pepo species, which is tantamount to squash and pumpkins.
+Zucchini belongs to the Cucurbita pepo species, which is related to squash and pumpkins.
 It is a kind of gourd that is considered to be part of summer squash.
 Farmers harvest zucchini while it is not yet ripe in order to quickly eat the skin while it is still soft and swallowable.

 Zucchini is recognized to be one of the food treats chickens are fond of.
 Chickens like zucchini because it is rich in flavor.
 Its flavor is a mixture of relatively sweet and barely bitter.
 The taste of sweetness becomes more explicit once it is cooked.
 And you can feed your chickens zucchini, may it be raw or cooked.

 Can your chickens eat zucchini?

 Yes, you can feed your chickens zucchini.
 Information that might shock people who are unaware that apart from pellets and worms, there are numerous amounts of treats that a chicken can eat.
 Unusual food treats for chicken that are not common knowledge include carrots, celery leaves, broccoli, shrimp, and the list goes on.
 And zucchini is classified as one of the foods that are safe for chickens.

 Zucchini or also known as courgette can be fed to your chickens as a goodie.
 This is a pretty good treat as it can also serve as an organic dewormer for your flock of chickens.
 It contains a lesser quantity of cucurbitacin that helps incapacitate the worms in their body.